-Water Fund Funded by customers, community members and WSSC Water accounts for recording cash and/or other resources together with all related liabilities, obligations, reserves, and equities associated with carrying out the activities of operating and maintaining WSSC Water's water supply and distribution system.

-Water Operating Fund An independent fiscal and accounting entity with a self-balancing set of accounts for recording cash and/or other resources together with all related liabilities, obligations, reserves, and equities associated with carrying out the activities of designing and constructing/reconstructing WSSC Water's major water supply and distribution facilities, including all water mains 16" in diameter and larger, water filtration plants, water pumping stations, and water storage facilities.
+Water Fund Funded by customers, community members and WSSC Water employees to assist approved residential customers experiencing financial hardships paying water/sewer bills.
+Water Operating Fund An independent fiscal and accounting entity with a self-balancing set of accounts for recording cash and/or other resources together with all related liabilities, obligations, reserves, and equities associated with carrying out the activities of operating and maintaining WSSC Water's water supply and distribution system.
+Water Supply Bond Fund An independent fiscal and accounting entity with a self-balancing set of accounts for recording cash and/or other resources together with all related liabilities, obligations, reserves, and equities associated with carrying out the activities of designing and constructing/reconstructing WSSC Water's major water supply and distribution facilities, including all water mains 16" in diameter and larger, water filtration plants, water pumping stations, and water storage facilities.
 The fund also covers the reconstruction of all sized water lines and lateral lines.

-Water Supply Bond Fund An independent fiscal and accounting entity with a self-balancing set of workyear is the equivalent of 2,080 work hours or 260 work days.
+Workyear A standardized unit for measurement of personnel effort and costs.
+A workyear is the equivalent of 2,080 work hours or 260 work days.